 As with all things related to orthodontics, it’s always better to prevent issues before they start than to try to fix them afterwards.
 That’s why Okuda & Noorda Orthodontics is a big advocate for early orthodontic treatment and one of its main benefits is the early identification and prevention of more complicated orthodontic concerns.

-Wondering if your child is a candidate for interceptive orthodontics?
+Wondering if your child is a candidate for interceptive orthodontic treatment?
 Not sure whether your child is ready for orthodontic treatment?
 Here, your Henderson orthodontists are answering all your questions about early childhood orthodontics.

 Before we dive into the pros and cons of interceptive orthodontics, you’re probably wondering what it is in the first place.
-To define interceptive orthodontics, we need to take a step back and first talk about your child’s first orthodontic appointment.
+To define interceptive orthodontic treatment, we need to take a step back and first talk about your child’s first orthodontic appointment.

 The American Association of Orthodontics recommends that children have their first orthodontic visit by age seven.
 At that time, your child will have a combination of baby and adult teeth, which allows the orthodontist to diagnose potential bite issues in their earliest stage.
 In most cases, we’ll recommend holding off on treatment until your child has all of their adult teeth.
 We’ll have regular appointments so we can keep an eye on their development, and we’ll let you know when it’s time for the next step.